So you’re using paid search to promote your brand online?

 The basic settings you’ll need to update are:

-- Max. bid limit: This is the highest max CPC you are willing to pay.
+Max. bid limit: This is the highest max CPC you are willing to pay.
 For some, brand terms are invaluable so the sky is the limit.
 For others, despite their importance, there are still budget restrictions to keep in mind.
 The most important thing to remember: if your campaign is limited by budget, the strategy might not be able to achieve this particular targeting goal.

-Because the strategy can take up to 7 days to start producing results, we recommend waiting at least that long before making changes to the strategy settings.
+Because the strategy can take up to seven days to start producing results, we recommend waiting at least that long before making changes to the strategy settings.

-2. Talk to the Business, File a Cease & Desist
+2. Talk To The Business, File A Cease & Desist

 Before you take any action, it’s important that you reach out to the competitor that bought your brand keywords and ask them to remove the ads.